'There are a variety of courses at UC, I believe that motivated me in many ways...'

 ‘I enjoyed the occasional practical assignments, such as creating advertisements, doing presentations and group projects.’

-In her final year, Kairi took the ARTS 395 internship course and completed two internships; the first with the New Zealand International Film Festival, helping with their marketing to target audiences and as an usher at the event, and the other with Film Cooperative as a production assistant within a crew of local filmmakers.
+In her final year, Kairi took the Arts internship course and completed two internships; the first with the New Zealand International Film Festival, helping with their marketing to target audiences and as an usher at the event, and the other with Film Cooperative as a production assistant within a crew of local filmmakers.

 ‘I believed that the experience of these internships would be an advantage for my future.
-I could experience different aspects of my interested field.
+I could experience different aspects of my interests.
 Also, it would be difficult to find good and safe internships or jobs on my own, and with the support of the coordinators at University, it also earns points for the degree.
 I suggest many people take the course.’

 Now graduated, Kairi looks back on her experience in New Zealand and at UC as ‘the best choice’ for her studies, within a community of ‘very nice, friendly and helpful’ people that helped her realise her potential.